Pennhurst State School and Hospital

 The Exposé (1968)

 The landmark case Halderman v.
 Pennhurst (1977) established that institutionalized people have constitutional rights to appropriate treatment in the least restrictive environment.
-This decision helped end institutional warehousing nationwide.
+This decision played a crucial role in helping to end institutional warehousing nationwide.

 Closure (1987)